drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 > Note: All costs mentioned above are estimates and are subject to change based on actual expenses incurred during the project.

 ## 10. Technical Specifications:
- - Platform: The system should be web-based and accessible from any device with an internet connection, such as desktops, laptops, tablets, and smartphones.
-The system should be compatible with multiple operating systems and web browsers.
- - Programming languages and technologies: The system can be built using a combination of technologies such as HTML, CSS, JavaScript, PHP, Python, and MySQL.
-The system can also use frameworks such as Laravel, React, Angular, and Vue.js.
- - User Interface: The user interface should be easy to navigate and visually appealing, with features such as menus, search bars, and order tracking.
-The system can use responsive web design to optimize the user experience on different devices.
- - Order Management System: The system should have an order management system that allows restaurants to manage their orders, such as confirming orders, updating the status of orders, and sending notifications to customers.
- - Payment Gateway: The system should support different payment methods such as qr pay , online banking , and digital wallets.
-It should also integrate with a secure payment gateway to ensure the security of customer transactions.

 ## 11. Timeline and Deliverables:

 ## 12. Conclusion:
-In conclusion, a food ordering system is an essential tool that can help restaurants and customers streamline their food ordering process.
-By using a web-based platform with an intuitive user interface, the system can provide customers with an easy and convenient way to order food from their favorite restaurants.

-The system can also help restaurants manage their orders efficiently, reducing the workload of staff and improving the accuracy of orders.
-Additionally, by integrating with third-party services such as social media platforms and payment services, the system can provide a seamless user experience.

-Overall, a food ordering system can help businesses increase their sales, improve customer satisfaction, and reduce operational costs.
-With the right technical specifications and features, a food ordering system can be an excellent investment for any restaurant looking to stay competitive in today's digital marketplace.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.